Locations:

 • Pain during intercourse.

-“You may feel a mixture of types of pain often confusing the picture,” stresses Dr. Strasburg.
+“You may feel a mixture of types of pain, often confusing the picture,” states Dr. Strasburg.
 “Pain can occur from the organs in the pelvis (bladder, uterus, colon) to muscular pain (such as pelvic floor tightness) and also nerve pain (for example pudendal neuralgia).”

 Causes of vaginal pain

-There are many things that may be causing your vagina pain.
+Many things may be causing your vagina pain.
 Dr. Strasburg outlines some of the most common ones.

 Vulvar and vaginal infections